openvinotoolkit/training_extensions/pytorch_toolkit/README.md

 ## Models
-After installation, you are ready to train your own models, evaluate them, use them for predictions.
+After installation, you are ready to train your own models, evaluate and use them for prediction.

 * [Action recognition](action_recognition)
 * [Face recognition](face_recognition)